Kitware/iMSTK/CONTRIBUTING.md

   * Names are constructed by using case change to indicate seperate words.
 For example TimeStamp
   * Underscores are not used
 2. Classes
-  * Classes are named beginning with a captial letter
+  * Classes are named beginning with a capital letter
   * Classes are placed in the appropriate namespace
 3. Class member variables: Class data members are prepended with m as in m_Time.
 4. Local variables: Use lowercase